Many states are trying to carve out malpractice caps and different standards of care for emergency room doctors in medical malpractice cases.

 One big issue is defining emergency care.
-States that have jumped into the Serbonian Bog of thin slicing the standard of care we owe each other have different opinions in how to approach defining emergency care.
+States that have jumped into the Serbonian Bog of thin-slicing the standard of care we owe each other have different opinions in how to approach defining emergency care.
 Georgia defines “emergency medical care” by this statute that states as follows:

 Bona fide emergency services provided after the onset of a medical or traumatic condition manifesting itself by acute symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in placing the patient’s health in serious jeopardy, serious impairment to bodily functions, or serious dysfunction of any bodily organ or part.
 The term does not include medical care or treatment that occurs after the patient is stabilized and is capable of receiving medical treatment as a nonemergency patient or care that is unrelated to the original medical emergency.

 So the law requires the treatment of acute injuries that place the patient’s health in jeopardy as opposed to just granting the ER umbrella coverage under this statute.
-Other states determine to it by triage assessment which is one of those things that makes sense until you dig into the nuance of it and then you are wondering why the law was ever created in the first place.
+Other states determine it by triage assessment.
+This is one of those things that makes sense until you dig into the nuance of it.
+Then you are wondering why the law was ever created in the first place.